CongducPham/LowCostLoRaGw/README.md

 An interactive end-device for sending LoRa messages with the Arduino IDE
 ------------------------------------------------------------------------

-With the Arduino IDE, open the Arduino_LoRa_Gateway sketch, compile it and upload to an Arduino board.
+With the Arduino IDE, open the Arduino_LoRa_Gateway sketch and check that "#define IS_SEND_GATEWAY" is uncommented.
+Then compile it and upload to an Arduino board.

 By default, the end-device have address 6 and runs in LoRa mode 4.